FlowShot

 flow snapshots are created through:

-• Initial authoring - Creating _current/ content
+• Initial authoring - Creating _default/ content

-• Versioning - Snapshotting _current/ to _v1/, _v2/ during concept.weave (Private)
+• Versioning - Snapshotting _default/ to snapshot folders (e.g., 2025-11-24_0142_07_v1/, 2025-11-24_0142_08_v2/) during concept.weave (Private)

 Children

-1. current snapshot
+1. default snapshot

-2. next snapshot
+2. snapshot

-3. version snapshot
+3. working snapshot

 Backlinks